MystenLabs/sui/CONTRIBUTING.md

 cargo build --all --all-targets cargo test
 ```
-TODO: Note the `git clone` command above fails with the following error, which *should* go away when we open our repo up:
+TODO: Note the `git clone` command above may fail with the following error, which *should* go away when we open our repo up:

 ```
 remote: Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.
 remote: Please see https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information.
 ```

-## Coding guidelines for Rust code

-For detailed guidance on how to contribute to the Rust code in the Sui repository refer to the [Diem developer documentation](https://developers.diem.com/docs/welcome-to-diem/).

 ## Pull requests

-Please refer to the documentation to determine the status of each project (e.g. actively developed vs. archived) before submitting a pull request.

 To submit your pull request: